The U.S. House of Representatives hears a bill to seal

 The Clean Slate Act of 2019 was recently introduced in the U.S. House of Representatives.
-It would, if enacted into law, automatically seal federal criminal records relating to non-violent cannabis convictions.
+It would, if enacted into law, automatically seal federal criminal records relating to every non-violent cannabis conviction.
 With certain conditions, of course.
 So getting rid of a damaging cannabis conviction could soon become a reality for a lot of people.

 A Bipartisan Bill

 Rep. Lisa Blunt Rochester (D-DE) and Rep. Guy Reschenthaler (R-PA) filed the bill.
 Perhaps surprisingly, organizations on both sides of the political divide support the bill.
 On the left, the Center for American Progress and, on the right, the American Conservative Union Foundation and FreedomWorks, an advocacy group closely linked to the Tea Party movement.